EllipticEllipsis/oot/tutorial/draw_functions.md

 Two last things: the last argument of the matrix functions tells the compiler whether to use the previously stored matrix or not, so we have the enums `MTXMODE_NEW` and `MTXMODE_APPLY` for these.
 And the rather weird-looking float `0.076624215f` is, of all things, `(M_PI/41.0f)` (try Wolfram Alpha for these things, and if that doesn't produce anything sensible, ask in Discord).

+(The actual reason is probably that the animation is 41 frames long, but you won't necessarily spot this sort of thing for most floats)

 After all that, it turns out that
 ```C
 void EnJj_Draw(Actor *thisx, GlobalContext *globalCtx) {